 To process NFC mobile payments, Android Beam uses NFC to enable Bluetooth on both devices, instantly pair them and disable Bluetooth automatically on both devices once the desired transaction is completed.
 It has also been used in Samsung Galaxy devices with the feature named as S-Beam.

-Read also: How developing a secure mobile app for payments using NFC or any technologies is possible by partnering with an experienced mobile development company.
+Read also: How developing a secure mobile app for payments using NFC or any technologies is possible by partnering with an experienced mobile application development services company.

 Best NFC Payment Apps in the market today